 - Difficulties making decisions

-A person does not need to have all of these symptoms, but if they are significant enough to cause distress or loss of ability to work, live, or play, then it is time to seek treatment.
+If the symptoms are significant enough to cause distress or loss of ability to work, live, or play, then it is time to seek treatment.
 These concerns are very treatable, with research suggesting psychotherapy as the first choice of treatment.
+The sooner a person seeks treatment, the better. as the patterns of thought and behavior become more entrenched with time, and require longer treatment.

 Feel free to contact us any time, should you have questions about depression or if you would like to make a first appointment.